Share Your Thoughts

-India Currents is a nonprofit, nonpartisan, multi-platform ethnic media organization focused on the Indian American community.
+India Currents is an award-winning, nonprofit, nonpartisan, multi-platform ethnic media organization focused on the Indian American community.
 Our mission is to tell critical, relevant, and investigative stories for and about the diaspora in the San Francisco Bay Area and serve as an incubator for a new generation of storytellers.
 As conveners of the community, we play a distinctive role in connecting Indian Americans to each other, transcending cultural silos, and promoting civic engagement to support broader social justice issues.

 India Currents has documented the life of Indian Americans in Silicon Valley for over 35 years.
 Our deep roots in the community make us a trusted messenger on critical issues.
 Our journalism draws on diverse perspectives from our multiethnic audience and from community partnerships that facilitate cross-cultural communications.
 We fill the geographic and topical gaps left by mainstream media and offer a unique cultural lens on issues facing Indian Americans.